Our first 10 yearsprint

-Why was it so important for a young university to acquire the faculty of natural science?
+Why was it so important for a young university to acquire a faculty of natural science?

 Each university must have balanced areas, and the establishment of the faculty of natural sciences was the expressed wish of the former rector Lucija Čok, PhD.
 We wanted a faculty of mathematics and computer sciences, because we wanted to develop this area in line with the Anglo-Saxon model.
-In Slovenia, computer sciences was established at the Faculty of Electrical Engineering in Ljubljana and is related to engineering, we were focused on the theoretical part that abroad is known as Computer Science and is connected to mathematics.
-As I have already said, the establishment of a faculty is very complicated - we have to bear in mind that FAMNIT is the only faculty that was founded in the last 10 years, all the other members of the university have just converted from independent institutions to faculties – for that reason we finally decided on a faculty, which would also encompass Natural Sciences.
-Gradually we launched the other programmes: in 2008 biodiversity, Mediterranean agriculture and marine biology, then mathematics in economy and finance and bioinformatics, and in 2010 biopsychology.
+In Slovenia, computer sciences was established at the Faculty of Electrical Engineering in Ljubljana and is related to engineering; we were focused on the theoretical part that [internationally] is known as Computer Science and is connected to mathematics.
+As I have already said, the establishment of a faculty is very complicated - we have to bear in mind that FAMNIT is the only faculty that was founded in the last 10 years – all the other members of the university have just converted from independent institutions to faculties – for that reason we finally decided on a faculty which would also encompass Natural Sciences.
+Gradually we launched the other programmes: in 2008 biodiversity, Mediterranean agriculture and marine biology, then mathematics in economy and finance and bioinformatics, and in 2010, biopsychology.

-What was the response of the environment to the establishment of the faculty of natural science in the Coastal region?
+What was the response to the establishment of the faculty of natural science in the Coastal region?

-In academic circles – especially in Ljubljana – there were some doubts, but the local environment accepted the new faculty very well.
+In academic circles – especially in Ljubljana – there were some doubts, but the local region accepted the new faculty very well.
 In general, during the first years the majority were enthusiastic about the development of the young university.
-By establishing new study fields, new opportunities have opened for the development and we established relations with the segments of the environment, which prior to that were not well connected with the university.
+By establishing new study fields, new opportunities have opened for development and we established relations with segments of [society], which prior to that were not well connected with the university.

-Until your election to the position of rector of the University of Primorska in 2011 you were the dean of Famnit.
-Those were the years of the mentioned opening of new programmes and the expansion of both study and research areas.
+Until your election to the position of rector of the University of Primorska in 2011 you were the dean of FAMNIT.
+Those were the years of the above-mentioned opening of new programmes and the expansion of both study and research areas.
 What kind of atmosphere prevailed at the faculty at that time?